snapauthapp/sdk-typescript/README.md

 > [!WARNING]
 > The `name` field cannot be changed at this time - it's not supported by browers.
+> Once browser APIs exist to modify it, we will add support to the SDK.

 ### Authenticating